lumail/lumail/README.md

 You may find further information upon the lumail website:

 * http://lumail.org/
-    * This website is built automatically from the [lumail.org repository](https://github.com/skx/lumail.org/).
+    * This website is built automatically from the [lumail.org website repository](https://github.com/skx/lumail.org/).

 Steve